 - Time to study and to practice learned basics.
 Patience during the long testing phase of chosen strategy.

-While reading the page forward, the meaning of logo’s entirety “Knowledge.
+While reading the page forward, the meaning of logo’s concept “Knowledge.
 Discipline.
 Consistency.” becomes clear.
-You will also notice, how crucial it really is for profitable trading.
-Most of the beginner traders fail; this is a widely used argument against forex and is actually a true, studied fact.
-The practical reasons to why is it so: study and practice of basic things were mostly overlooked, wrong strategy was chosen or, more importantly, strategy has not been properly tested, and finally, money management was faulty.
-According to many professional traders, the biggest and the most common issue of beginners is the lack of self control and feelings like greed and fear.
-A lot of books have been written and thousands of webpages were made about the “Mental Discipline” concept, but still, most of the beginner traders overlook it and end up loosing.
+You will also notice, how crucial it is for profitable trading.
+Most of the beginner traders fail; this is a widely used argument against Forex and it actually is a proven fact.
+The practical reasons to why is it so: study and practice of basic things were mostly overlooked, wrong strategy was chosen or, more importantly, strategy was not properly tested, and finally, money management was faulty.
+According to many professional traders, the most common issue for beginners is the self control and feelings like greed and fear.
+A lot of books were written and thousands of webpages were made about the “Mental Discipline” concept, but still most of the beginner traders overlook it and end up losing.

 Important note to beginners

-Beginners, not just in investment field, usually skip studying the basics and try to learn things through practice.
-In forex market this approach does not work too well and even the beginners luck will eventually backfire.
-Having read some promising forex stories, it may feel boring and useless to go through all the basics and usual errors.
+Beginners, not just in investment field, usually skip studying the basics and try to learn things in practice, hands-on, so to speak.
+In Forex, this approach does not work well and even the beginners luck will eventually backfire.
+Having read some promising Forex stories, it may feel boring and useless to go through all the basics and usual errors.
 Why not download the free software, search for some “highly profitable” strategy and start trading on demo, or may be with real money right away?
-There are thousands of strategies, paid courses and “most incredible” trading robots – beginners hop from one to another, not understanding how things should be implemented, what should be avoided at all costs and what would actually turn losses into profits.
-It is difficult to exit that downward spiral and most of the times beginners end up loosing all of their investment.
-After that, some understand to get back to studying basics, however, the majority repeat the original mistake and loose some more.
+There are thousands of strategies, paid courses and “most incredible” trading robots on the internet.
+Beginners hop from one to another, not understanding how things should be implemented, what should be avoided at all costs and what would actually turn losses into profits.
+It is difficult to exit that downward spiral and, most of the times, beginners end up losing the initial investment.
+After that, some realize to get back to studying basics, however, the majority repeat the original mistake and lose more.

 Plenty of beginner’s mistakes and eureka-moments were encountered in my early trading career.
-This website is actually made based on my own experience, considering especially the beginner forex traders.
+Actually, this website was made based on my own experience, considering especially the beginner Forex traders.
 Information has been collected from various sources over a long period of time and with this website, it was intended to be clearly summarized.
-One could think of this website as a guidebook of an intensive study course, which chapters should be studied through thoroughly, one by one.
+One could think of this website as a guidebook of an intensive training course.
+Guidebook’s chapters should be studied thoroughly, one by one.
 Time and patience is certainly required, and if those are absent at this moment – it is wiser to return to the topic later on.
-To raise the study motivation, it is worth mentioning, that with proper forex trading, small investment can have a reasonable on-going return; also part-time, in addition to day job.
-Later on, existing and proven-to-work strategy can be scaled into larger business, done solely on trader’s own terms, providing a very competitive salary compared to day job.
+In order to raise the study motivation, it is worth mentioning, that with proper Forex trading, small investment can have a reasonable continous return; also part-time, in addition to day job.
+Later on, own proven strategy can be scaled into a larger business, done solely on trader’s own terms, providing a very competitive salary compared to day job.